About Us

 James Skeet, Development Director

 James empowers ISN to act on its mission.
 His efforts to cultivate and develop partnerships enable ISN to continue its work and grow in new ways.
 He helps tell the story of how ISN’s relationships can affect the lives of the unhoused.
-“Being able to participate in the lives of those in need is my why.
+“Being able to participate in the lives of those in need is my why.”

 Maria has guided the El Nido program for over a decade.
 She is dedicated to seeing the women of El Nido flourish and find a new beginning.
-Her work as ensured that over 90% of El Nido graduates have a lease in hand and are set up for success.
+Her work has ensured that over 90% of El Nido graduates have a lease in hand and are set up for success.
 One of Maria’s hopes is to continue to help break the cycle of domestic violence by helping to empower survivors, educating our community, and advocating for change.

 Our Financials